Empress Mine Township, Zimbabwe: Deterioration

 Empress Mine was established in 1968 based on a proved and probable ore reserve of twenty million tonnes.
 Empress Mine initial production was 55 000 tonnes per month from underground.
 When the opencast came into production in 1970 total tonnage rose to 85 000 tonnes per month.
 In 1976 the opencast reached its far depth and the underground mining had to reach the 85 000 tonnes per month without the opencast operation.
 Empress closed down in 1982.
 The Rio Tinto Group who owned Empress Nickel Mine cited economic fall down of nickel prices and the mine could not continue in such an environment.
 Empress Nickel Mine employed about 1,400 workers who faced retrenchment; to save their jobs the government gave a $3.5 million loan to Rio Tinto to sustain the mine for at least 3 more years but still the mining company could not do with then economic environment.
 The government wanted to keep Empress Nickel Mine open until 1986.
 In 1985 the closure was sealed with no hope of reopening.

 At the closure of the mine both township were left into a ghost city.
 The government temporally housed soldiers in wait for the completion of their Ngezi barracks a few tens of kilometres away.
 When the army left the then Ministry of National Affairs placed a couple of unarmed civilian guards at the low density township but they were out done by vandals over the years.

 By year 2000 most houses in both townships were beyond repair.
 It was then that local people and others from other towns and provinces were allocated houses to up-keep, renovate and maintain them.
 The program was not a successful one until the local Zibagwe Rural District Council took over and re-allocated the houses in both townships to willing buyers on lease agreements.

 Ownership

 After the army left ownership of the houses was taken by the then Ministry of national Affairs.

 Empress Mine Township is now owned by the Local Government arm, the Zibagwe Rural District Council.
 (The township, Totororo, Nevada and Bhamala villages make Empress Mine Ward under one councilor.)

 Individual houses are owned by the current owners under a lease agreement with the Zibagwe Rural District Council.
 The council has however not started receiving rents from the house owners but the initial down-payment.

 Current state

 Both townships are now known as Empress Mine Township or rather Empress Mine Growth point.

 Houses in both the low and high density suburban townships are being renovated by the new owners.
 The whole area is coming to life again though still far from its former beauty.

-The setup is good and in a few years Empress would be the most beautiful spot in all Zhombe.